Fellowship-of-the-Link/old-TfT-test1/project/Project plan.md

+*version control*:

+* this is version 1
+* to be updated as the site developments

+---
-# Outline Project plan - v1
+# Outline Project plan

-This is one of several possible plans.
-It presupposed that we can actually get the site working before we show it to anyone.
-This is therefore not a good plan if the "preparation" phase is too onerous - see [[alternative project plan]].

-*update (15/10): following meeting 12/10, we're going to try and implement this plan*

-## Build
+## Build v1 of the site
 * Create a first set of scoring dimensions, which will mean aligning various tables developed by various people (ML)
 * Get the site working, so anyone can see how the actual map could look
 	* population of tool and technique files with excerpts from personal profiles (PK)